OpenMage/rfcs/proposed/0002-release-schedule.md

 - PATCH version when you make backwards compatible bug fixes
   - best case: fix has zero negative impact
   - worst case: security fix is urgent enough to justify potentially breaking user's stores in a small way (e.g. improving malicious string filtering)
+  - functionality: if it doesn't fix a significant regression, it doesn't get a PATCH
+  - security/stability: if it doesn't warrant a CVE, it doesn't get a PATCH

 Given the above, the rules for creating PRs, merging, branching and tagging releases shall be as follows: